 Zeta potential therefore quantifies the balance of repulsive and attractive forces that the particles experience as they approach one another.
 At a zeta potential near zero, a system is unstable and highly prone to aggregation.
 A pronounced negative or positive zeta potential (+/-30 mV), on the other hand, is indicative of an electro-statically stable system that will resist particle aggregation.
 Monitoring the zeta potential of water treatment streams therefore provides a way of maintaining optimal conditions for flocculation.
 Typical raw water zeta potential is around -15 mV and not naturally prone to aggregation.

 Some water treatment plants have used lab-based zeta potential measurements for several years.
 A growing body of literature supports its application in this area.
-For example, the Severn Trent water treatment facility in Cornwall, UK, has published several reports on the use of zeta potential for controlling flocculation conditions, particularly in relation to algal coagulation.
+For example, a team at Severn Trent Water in the U.K. has published several reports on the use of zeta potential for controlling flocculation conditions, particularly in relation to natural organic matter removal.

 Algal matter concentration and character tend to be in a constant state of flux and their coagulation is particularly difficult to control.
-Severn Trent found that keeping zeta potential within a window of between -5mV and +5mV promoted the efficient removal of organic matter, clay and, crucially, algal particles.
+Researchers at the University of South Wales found that keeping zeta potential within a window of between -5mV and +5mV promoted the efficient removal of organic matter, clay and, crucially, algal particles.
 It was also found that during seasons when algae is the major pollutant, coagulation and removal could be successfully achieved by operating at pH7 and extending the zeta potential operating window to -15mV.

 Zeta potential is measured by applying an electric field across a dispersion sample.
 Particles within the dispersion, with a zeta potential, migrate toward the electrode of opposite charge at a velocity proportional to the magnitude of that zeta potential.